-The Pinnacles exude a moon surface-like landscape.
+If you want to go on an out-of-this-world experience, The Pinnacles is the perfect place.
+The Pinnacles exude a moon-surface-like landscape.
 It is truly stunning and surely nothing like you have ever experienced before.
-The Pinnacles were formed out of limestone and rise up from the earth like giants.
+These limestone pinnacles rose up from the Earth like giants.

 The limestone formations are located around 250 kilometres north of Perth near the town of Cervantes.
 The small fishing town is not just a gateway to the Pinnacles Desert, but to the Nambung National Park is there.

 At the national park, you will find a four-kilometre road known as the Pinnacles Loop.
-The road can be walked or driven, giving you the opportunity to see the amazing moon-like landscape.
+You may traverse the road by walking or driving, giving you the opportunity to see the amazing moon-like landscape.
 There are thousands of limestone formations in the Pinnacles Desert.
 The pillars emerge from the golden sands which are always shifting with the wind.
 This makes the giant pillars look smaller or larger depending on when you visit.

 Nambung National Park is also home to a vast array of wildlife.
-Emus run wild in the park and are often spotted amongst the limestone pillars, so don’t be frightened to spot one behind a formation.
+You may spot emus running wild in the park and appear amongst the limestone pillars.
+Do not be frightened when you spot one.
 To reach the park and the Pinnacles, you will navigate the gorgeous Indian Ocean Drive.
 Opened in 2010, the Indian Ocean Drive is an experience all its own.
 The highway connects the many remote coastal communities of Western Australia.
 You could spend days on the highway exploring an extremely isolated part of the world.

-Depending on where you grew up, you may have learned in school that penguins only live in Antartica.
+Depending on where you grew up, you may have learned in school that penguins only live in Antarctica.
 Well, you learned wrong as penguins can be found in Australia.
 Penguin Island is a destination for travellers from all over Australia.
-The island’s white sand beaches meet crystal clear waters and provide a tropical backdrop to a day trip from Perth.
+In addition, the island’s white-sand beaches meet crystal clear waters and provide a tropical backdrop to a day trip from Perth.

 You can reach Penguin Island from Perth by ferry.
 It takes just five minutes to make the journey.
-Once you arrive on the island, you will be greeted by an incredible array of wildlife.
+Once you arrive on the island, an incredible array of wildlife will greet you.
 Dolphins and rare sea lions are on display as you ride the ferry.
 Of course, the main attraction is the penguins, which just happen to be the smallest in the world.